-2.4 Background

-The Council acquired 380 Bath Road, Slough in 2016 as part of the then Council strategy to acquire assets within the Council's boundaries.
+2.8 The Council acquired 233 - 249 High Street, Slough in 2019 as part of the then Council strategy to acquire assets within the Council's boundaries.

-2.5 The Asset
+The Asset

-2.5.1 The site is located on Bath Road, approximately 0.5 miles from Slough Town Centre.
-The property comprises part of the dominant retail warehouse cluster to the west of central Slough, with local occupiers including Sports Direct, Dreams, B&Q, M&S, Next and McDonald's.
-The property totals 11,501 sq ft across the ground floor, with 51 car parking spaces and is currently let to Halfords Limited.
-A renewal of the lease was authorised last year as it fell within the security of tenure provisions of the Landlord and Tenant Act 1954.
+2.9 The site is located on High Street in Slough Town Centre.
+The property fronts directly onto the High Street adjacent to the Observatory Shopping Centre.
+The property totals 44,990 sq ft over ground, first, and second floor with no car parking and is currently let to Wilko Retail Limited (Wilko).
+The lease has an unexpired term of approx. 6 years.
 Notwithstanding this, the site was identified for disposal as it is not required for service delivery, subject to ensuring that the best consideration requirements were met.